CRA Audits — Ontario

 What is this right?

 An audit is not a criminal investigation.
-The auditor is checking your math and your records, not accusing you of a crime.
-You are required to keep your tax records for at least 6 years (Section 230).
+The auditor is checking the math and the records.
+You are required by section 230 to keep your tax records for at least 6 years from the end of the tax year — and audits typically reach back across that window.

-If you disagree with the auditor's conclusions, you have the right to say so.
-You can request a meeting with a team leader, and if the CRA issues a reassessment you disagree with, you can file a Notice of Objection.
+If you disagree with the auditor's conclusions, the system has built-in escalation.
+Ask for a meeting with the auditor's team leader; if the CRA issues a reassessment you still disagree with, file a Notice of Objection.

 When does it apply?